awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

 ## Step 3: Create an Amazon SNS Topic<a name="Streams.Lambda.Tutorial.SNSTopic"></a>

-In this step, you will create an Amazon SNS topic \(*wooferTopic*\) and subscribe an email address to it\.
-Your Lambda function will use this topic to publish new barks from Woofer users\.
+In this step, you create an Amazon SNS topic \(`wooferTopic`\) and subscribe an email address to it\.
+Your Lambda function uses this topic to publish new barks from Woofer users\.

-1. Type the following command to create a new Amazon SNS topic:
+1. Enter the following command to create a new Amazon SNS topic\.

    ```
    aws sns create-topic --name wooferTopic
    ```

-1. Type the following command to subscribe an email address to *wooferTopic*\. \(Replace `region` and `accountID` with your AWS region and account ID, and replace `example@example.com` with a valid email address\.\)
+1. Enter the following command to subscribe an email address to `wooferTopic`\. \(Replace `region` and `accountID` with your AWS Region and account ID, and replace `example@example.com` with a valid email address\.\)

    ```
    aws sns subscribe \